1 Academic qualifications

 Before a LLB or JD graduate can be admitted to practise law, they also need to complete either 12 months of supervised workplace training or a practical legal training course.
 More information is available at www.lawadmissions.vic.gov.au.

-In addition, after being admitted to practise law, all solicitors (not barristers) must carry a practising certificate before they can provide legal services.
-A solicitor’s first practising certificate is always restricted; meaning their work must be supervised for 18 months or two years by a solicitor who has a non-restricted practising certificate; after that period, they can work unsupervised.
+In addition, after being admitted to practise law, all lawyers must carry a practising certificate before they can provide legal services.
+A solicitor’s ability to provide legal services is always restricted at first; meaning their work must be supervised for 18 months or two years by a solicitor who has an unrestricted practising certificate; after that period, they can work unsupervised.
+The Board can grant an exemption from the supervised legal practice restriction in some circumstances.
 More information is available at www.lsbc.vic.gov.au.